amthomas46/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Dialog displayed a message that the database backup was completed successfully.](media/ssms-backup-complete.png "Backup complete")

-### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information
+### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information [AT] 9:20-9:23

 In this task, you will use the Azure Cloud shell to retrieve the information necessary to connect to your SQL MI and SqlServer2008 VM from DMS.